roryeckel/sector-ai/README.md

 Make sure you have enough storage space and a stable internet connection to download these models.

 ## Recommended Models
-- Llama 3.1
-- Llava Llama 3 (for vision processing)
+- Llama 3.2
 - Gemma 2
+- Qwen 2.5
-- Mistral Nemo
+- Mistral Nemo or Small
 - Almost anything will work for the basics.
 However, some models aren't powerful enough for the structured output parsing involved in autoreply, decision, poll, and topic commands.

 ## Features